Schinzel/wise-crowd-data-generator/TASK.md

 4. Unit tests cover normal operation and error cases
 5. Code follows the project's code standards
 6. The implementation can handle all data types defined in DataTypeEnum
+7. Unit tests test edge cases such as cyrillic and polish chars, long and short strings.
+Use the Class io.schinzel.basicutils.FunnyChars

 ### Task Summary (to be completed by AI)
+- **Changes Made**: Implemented a new `FileDataSaver` class that fulfills the IDataSaver interface to write data to files with proper formatting and error handling.

+- **Files Created**:
+  - `/src/main/kotlin/com/wisecrowd/data_generator/data_saver/FileDataSaver.kt`
+  - `/src/test/kotlin/com/wisecrowd/data_generator/data_saver/FileDataSaverTest.kt`

+- **Implementation Details**:
+  - Created a class that saves data to a specified file path with:
+    - "\n" as row delimiter (stored as a constant ROW_DELIMITER)
+    - "\t" as column delimiter (stored as a constant COLUMN_DELIMITER)
+    - "###" as string qualifier (stored as a constant STRING_QUALIFIER)
+  - Implemented constructor to create parent directories if they don't exist
+  - Implemented prepare() method to create the file and header row
+  - Implemented saveItem() to save data with proper formatting based on data type
+  - Implemented complete() method to properly close resources
+  - Implemented error handling with getErrors() and hasErrors() methods
+  - Used defensive programming principles throughout:
+    - Validation of inputs (empty column data, data/column size mismatch)
+    - Proper exception handling with informative error messages
+    - Proper resource management for file handling

+- **Testing**:
+  - Created comprehensive test suite covering all requirements and edge cases:
+    - Testing file creation and directory structure creation
+    - Testing header row generation
+    - Testing data formatting for all data types
+    - Testing special character handling (Cyrillic, Polish, etc.)
+    - Testing long string handling
+    - Testing empty string handling
+    - Testing error conditions and proper error reporting
+    - Testing proper resource cleanup

+- **Verification**: All tests pass successfully, demonstrating the robustness of the implementation.

+- **Future Considerations**: The FileDataSaver will be used by various data generators to save their output to the specified files.

 ## Task 2 - MarketTrend data